 - Use a surgical marker to map the site that needs treatment.

 - Clean the site with an antiseptic cleaner to prevent a possible infection.

 - Inject the marked area with a local anaesthetic.
 The injection is important because it prevents pain and expands the veins for easy access.
 It also prevents bleeding after the procedure.
 You may need a sedative to help you remain calm during the treatment.

 - Make two incisions in your leg.
-To clearly see your veins, the doctor will insert the endoscopic transilluminator, which acts as a light source, into one of the incisions.
+To see your veins, the doctor will insert the endoscopic transilluminator into one of the incisions, which acts as a light source.

 - Insert a tube fitted with a blade into the second incision.